Reishi mushroom (Ganoderma lucidum) is perhaps the most important and well studied of all mushrooms.

 Reishi is enjoyed to support a calm and centered state of mind, vibrant health and longevity.
 It has been used for 1000's of years and we absolutely love it!

-ENRICHD.ORG Reishi powder is what's known as SEMI-WILD and grown on the right wood (Duanwood) in pristine conditions.
-This makes this reishi more reliable and superior to others (our Reishi is not grown on oats).
+ENRICHD SUPERFOODS Reishi powder is what's known as SEMI-WILD and grown on the right wood (Duanwood) in pristine conditions.
+This makes this reishi more reliable, potent and superior to others (our Reishi is not grown on oats).